Shooting of San Francisco 49ers rookie renews attention on crime in city as mayor seeks reelection

 The teenager was charged Tuesday with attempted murder, assault with a semiautomatic weapon and attempted second-degree robbery, San Francisco District Attorney Brooke Jenkins said.

-State law prevents Jenkins from charging a minor as an adult, but she said that if her investigation reveals the teenage suspect should be tried in adult court, she would request a judge rule on transferring the case, Jenkins said.
+State law prevents Jenkins from charging a minor as an adult.
+But she said that if her investigation reveals the teenage suspect should be tried in adult court, she would request a judge to make a ruling on transferring the case, Jenkins said.
 She added that it was too early for her to make that determination.

 “There will be accountability when people commit crimes, most certainly serious crimes of this nature, regardless of the status of the victim,” Jenkins said.

 Breed, a centrist Democrat, is in a tough reelection battle and faces three serious opponents this year who say her administration has failed to deal with drug crimes, vandalism and theft.
-At Democratic Gov. Gavin Newsom's request, California National Guard lawyers and case analysts have been working fentanyl cases in San Francisco over the past year.
+At Democratic Gov. Gavin Newsom's request, California National Guard lawyers and case analysts have been working fentanyl trafficking cases in San Francisco over the past year with the aim of dismantling them.

 Breed’s main contender, Mark Farrell, a former interim San Francisco mayor and former city supervisor, took to social media shortly after the attack on Pearsall to criticize Breed.
 Farrell is running a campaign focused on public safety — a top concern among San Francisco voters — and says he will clear all large tent encampments and beef up police staffing.